r4v3n-k/r4v3n-k.github.io/_posts/2024-02-23-linked_list.md

 {% endhighlight %}

-Similarly, in a doubly linked list, the last node has no pointer to its next node, and the first node has no pointer to its previous node.

-**It takes twice as much memory as a singly linked list because of two pointers of each node, but it can be traversed backwards.**
+**It takes twice as much memory as a singly linked list because of two pointers of each node, but it can be traversed backward.**

 ## Circular Linked List